kneerose-cyber/devops/README.md

-# devops basic  and pinapepple
+# devops basic  and copy